Jingyun-Ye/Jingyun-Ye/README.md

 • Computationally designed a functionalized porous material which integrate the CO2 capture and conversion processes in a single material.
 This design was validated by multiple experimental groups.
 (ACS Catalysis 5 (5), 2921-2928, ACS Catalysis 5 (10), 6219-6229, Catalysis Science & Technology 6 (24), 8392-8405)

 • Developed the first computational database of a family of metal free catalysts, which is called frustrated lewis pair.
-I combined machine learning for metal free catalysts discovery through large-scale computational screening.
-(Screening the activity of Lewis pairs for hydrogenation of CO2, )
+I combined machine learning for metal free catalysts discovery through large-scale computational screening. (https://jingyun-ye.github.io/FLPDB/ )

  ***Research Interests (Ph.D--Postdoc-Professor)***